woodmanzee/antiboredom/README.md

 BYU CS 360 Web Application Project
 ----------------------------------

-When looking for something to do in the moment, most people turn to texting all their friends (and then sitting around hoping someone answers) or calling them one by one.
-Current social media doesn't really help solve this problem, as hours can be spent on "social" media without ever actually talking to another persion.

-This application helps people reach out through the internet to find their friends that are looking for things to do.
-A simple click of a button will allow them to see all their friends that are wanting to get together and chat in-app.
+A person who is bored can spend several hours on social media trying to contact a friend with whom they can do an activity with, but never actually accomplish this.
+The purpose of the Bored Friends application is for a user to quickly contact several of his or her friends who are also looking for something to do.
+To sign up the user needs to provide an email address, password, and username.
+The user merely has to click one button to show he or she is bored and suggest something that might be fun to do.
+This is posted on a newsfeed for his or her friends to see and to reply.
+The user can add new friends to his or her list of friends and can see any posts from them on the newsfeed.
+When the user clicks the “I’m Bored” button, a table to create an activity will appear.
+The user will then fill out what he or she would like to do, where the user or activity is located, a starting time for the activity, and an expiration time for the activity.
+The user can also add any further details about the activity.
+The user then has the option to create the activity which will be posted on the newsfeed, or cancel out of it.
+From this point, the user can either search for other activities that are being posted on his or her newsfeed or wait for a friend to contact him or her about the newly created post.

 Contributions
 ------------

 ####Melissa Smith
 I worked on the backend.
-I attended the group meetings and helping develop the design.
-I added the username field to sign up.
+I attended the group all the group meetings and helped develop the design.
+I added the username field to sign up for the application.
 I wrote up and submitted the third milestone report.
-I was willing and  available as much as possible.
+I also wrote and posted the final report for the project.

 ####Zack Woodmansee
 Worked primarily with the backend, helped with some of the javascript requests